gagan2u2002/wildfly-swarn-spring-service/README.md

 # wildfly-swarn-spring-service
-project help you to build service using Wildfly Swarn with spring
+this project will help you to build service using Wildfly Swarn with spring

  To validate this project you need to run below command on command line java -jar demo-swarm.jar